 Government Time and Materials Contracts

-Time and materials contracts can be used for government projects only when the contractor can document that the extent or duration of the job cannot be determined or that costs cannot be estimated accurately.
+T&M contracts can be used for government projects only when the contractor can document that the extent or duration of the job can’t be determined or that costs can’t be estimated accurately.
 The contractor specifies separate fixed hourly rates for each class of laborer.
 Materials include the necessary supplies, along with the costs of transporting them to the job site, as well as incidental services, such as cleanup work.
+Contracts should include a (maximum) ceiling price.
+The contractor must cover any excess labor costs.
+To keep contractors working efficiently, the public entity responsible provides oversight on the project.

 Billing With Time and Materials Contracts

-With a time and materials contract, it is essential for an administrator to track costs and maintain documentation.
+With a T&M contract, it’s essential for an administrator to track costs and maintain documentation.
 Receipts for materials should be retained and labor should be documented.
 Unused materials that are returned should be subtracted from the total.
+If the contract has an NTE clause, the contractor should notify the client when the limit is nearing.

 Free Time and Materials Contract Template